constantinepasialis/Reed-Data-Engineer-Job-ETL-Pipeline/README.md

 # Reed-Data-Engineer-Job-ETL-Pipeline
 "Reed Data Engineer Job ETL Pipeline" is an automated ETL that extracts job listings for Data Engineer positions from Reed's job portal.
-The pipeline transforms the raw data by filtering and organizing job details such as job title, company name, location, salary, job type, link and then loads the structured information into a database.
+The pipeline transforms the raw data by filtering and organising job details such as job title, company name, location, salary, job type, link and then loads the structured information into a database.
 # Objective :
 To extract job listings related to data engineering from Reed, process the data to extract useful information, and store it in a structured format.
 # Data source :